 - The child must have a valid Health Care Card.

 - The grant must be for a child with a qualified medical or developmental special need, recognized by a designated professional.
-(This does not apply to autism assessment requests)
+(This does not apply to private autism and psychoeducational assessments or mental wellness requests)

 - The family must have limited financial resources to afford the item or service required.
 (We are currently able to consider requests from households with an annual income of up to $85,000).

-- Families can apply for up to two grants in one fiscal year (October through September) with one application and one set of supporting documents.
+- Families can apply for up to two grants with one application and one set of supporting documents.